Namibia Overland Worldwide Discovery Adventure

 Spitzkoppe is a group of granite peaks in the Namib desert formed over 100 million years ago.
 The high domes reach into the cobalt blue sky in winter but its at dusk and dawn that we’ll capture these majestic mountains when the warm sunrise and sunset brings them to life.
 Camping out under the clear skies we’ll also photograph the night sky.. the Milky way seems within touching distance as the air is so clear.

 From Spitzkoppe we’ll travel to the town of Swapkopmund on edge of the Namib desert at the southern end of the Skeleton coast.
 Here we’ll re-stock, get a few shots of the Germanic architecture and catch a sunset from the beach at the legendary Tiger bar.
-In the morning we’ll have a short session in nearby Walvis bay photographing a flock of Flamingos.
+In the morning we’ll have a short session in nearby Walvis bay photographing the local flock of Flamingos.

 The drive to Sossusvlei takes us across the Namib Naukluft National Park which extends all the way south to the South African border.
 Our base here for 2 nights is Sesreim, as close as we can get to the giant dunes and salt / clay pans.
 Dunes 45 sits close to our base and we’ll scale its heights to photograph a sunset over the surrounding desert.

 Deadvlei is one of the star attractions for photographers from all over the world.
-Its dramatic dead camel thorn trees contrasting against the morning shadows and warm hues of the dunes.
+Its dramatic dead camel thorn trees are a stark contrast against the morning shadows and warm hues of the dunes.
 We’ll tackle this location in post sunrise light so we can make use the shadows rising up the sand walls.
 The giant red dunes around Sossusvlei are said to be the highest in the world.
 We’ll walk up one of the smaller dunes making a circuit to capture the surrounding landscape from above.
 After a bush breakfast at the foot of Sossusvlei dune we’ll head back to our base.
 Later that afternoon we’ll explore nearby Sesreim canyon.

 At dawn the following morning there will be the option of a fantastic 1 hour helicopter ariel session over Sossusvlei.
 With the doors off, our pilot is briefed on the best flight path to take in arial shots of the red dunes, Deadvlei, fairy circles and any wildlife that may be wandering the desert.